CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Share-your-Savegame-on-Steam.md

 * Click on your username at the top of the Steam app, and choose **View My Profile**
 * Choose the **Workshop Items** link
-* Click your savegame to view it's details page
+* Click your savegame to view its details page

 If there is a warning about the file being private or friends only: